 What exactly counts as a “stringed instrument”?
 The main thing is, it has strings, of course, stretched over the length of the neck of the instrument.
-There is some kind of sound-box which can be round, square, pear, guitar, or violin shaped.
+There is some kind of sound-box which can be round, square, pear, guitar, or violin-shaped.
 The sound is produced either by plucking or by drawing a bow across the strings.
 Let's dive deeper into the history of stringed instruments.

 Throughout the Centuries